gabrielecrawford/education-assignment/terraform-getting-started.md

 $ terraform destroy
 ```

-Look for a message are the bottom of the output asking for confirmation.
-Type `yes` and hit ENTER.
-Terraform will destroy the resources it had created earlier.
+Type `yes` when asking for confirmation and hit ENTER.
+Terraform will destroy all the resources created.